 The truth is:

-Regular running is one of the best ways to tone your body while you’re burning off a ton of calories.
+Regular running is one of the best ways to tone your body and maintain a healthy weight.

 Can Running Tone Your Body?

 If you want to increase your strength and lean body mass – resistance training is great.

 But when it comes to toning your body, losing weight and belly fat — you can’t beat running.

 Running or jogging, is an aerobic exercise, which means it’s not great for body sculpting like bodybuilders.